csiro-robotics/WildScenes/README.md

 ### Dataset Setup

-Dataset will be released soon.
-Instructions below apply after release.
+Dataset has been released and can be accessed at: https://data.csiro.au/collection/csiro:61541

 After downloading the WildScenes dataset to a directory of your choice, before you can use the dataset with this repository, the setup_data.py script needs to be run (scripts/data/setup_data.py).